mengzzz0628/syllabus.space/README.md

 ### Real Operation

-For real production operation on syllabus.space (or similar), rather than local testing and development at syllabus.test, you will also need to create a file containing secrets:
+For real production operation on syllabus.space (or similar), rather than local testing and development at syllabus.test, you also should create a file containing secrets so that the Google, Facebook, and Paypal Authentications work.

 	<somewhere-else>/SylSpace-Secrets.conf --- SylSpace's working email and your OAUTH facilities